Parallel Element-based Algebraic Multigrid for H(curl) and H(div) Problems Using the ParELAG Library: Overview of the multilevel de Rham sequence

 The coarse mesh $\cT^H$ with all its entities (elements or agglomerates, facets, edges, and vertices) and its topology is available.
 Note that coarse basis functions are obtained in terms of the fine ones using an extension procedure involving the solution of local finite element problems, which translates into inverting local matrices.
 This uses information on the association between fine dofs and coarse entities, which is easily derived from the association between fine dofs and the fine entities that constitute each coarse entity.
 In the terminology of ParELAG, this is called \emph{dof agglomeration} (or \emph{aggregation}), implemented in the \verb|DofAgglomeration| class.

-As indicated in \cref{sssec:ebasedP}, the extension can be viewed in the local context of an agglomerate $T \in \cT^H$ and its associated lower-dimensional coarse entities.
-Note that some basis functions are supported on multiple agglomerates.
+As indicated in \Cref{sssec:ebasedP}, the extension can be viewed in the local context of an agglomerate $T \in \cT^H$ and its associated lower-dimensional coarse entities.
+Note that some basis functions are supported on multiple agglomerates; see \Cref{fig:shapebasis}.
 Nevertheless, they are constructed by independent local agglomerate-by-agglomerate processes.
 The procedures executed on a single agglomerate $T$ produce the respective shape functions.
 Shape functions that form a particular basis function are conforming, i.e., they agree on fine-scale dofs shared between agglomerates.
 In the formation of the prolongation matrices, the final basis functions are obtained by joining together all associated shape functions.
-The shape functions on $T$ alone comprise the local-on-$T$ prolongation matrices, $P_{T,i}$; see \cref{sssec:ebasedP}.
+The shape functions on $T$ alone comprise the local-on-$T$ prolongation matrices, $P_{T,i}$; see \Cref{sssec:ebasedP}.
 Other basis functions are entirely supported in a single agglomerate $T$.
-As it is customary, they are called \emph{bubble functions}; see \cite{BoffiMFE}.
-More specifically, for $i=1,\dots,3$, a $\cV^h(D_{T,i}\where T)$ bubble function is fully supported in $T$, and it is globally a function in $H(D_i\where \Omega)$, i.e., has a vanishing $\gamma_i$-trace (see \cref{ssec:deRhamSpaces}) on $\partial T$. \Cref{fig:cbases} illustrates coarse basis functions on agglomerates in two dimensions.
+As is customary, they are called \emph{bubble functions}; see \cite{BoffiMFE}.
+More specifically, for $i=1,\dots,3$, a $\cV^h(D_{T,i}\where T)$ bubble function is fully supported in $T$, and it is globally a function in $H(D_i\where \Omega)$, i.e., has a vanishing $\gamma_i$-trace (see \Cref{ssec:deRhamSpaces}) on $\partial T$.
+Here, $D_{X,i}$ denotes the restriction of the derivative operator $D_i$ ($i = 1,\ldots, 4$) to an entity $X \in \{V,E,F,T\}$, where $V$, $E$, $F$, and $T$ represent an agglomerated vertex, edge, facet, and element, respectively. \Cref{fig:cbases} illustrates coarse basis functions on agglomerates in two dimensions.

-The construction of the coarse shape functions for all spaces in the sequence is summarized in the diagram below, where $V$, $E$, $F$, and $T$ represent an agglomerated vertex, edge, face, and element, respectively, and $D_{X,i}$ the restriction of the exterior derivative $D_i$ ($i = 1,\ldots, 3$) to entity $X$ ($X \in \{V,E,F,T\}$). \begin{small}

-\end{small} The symbols $\circlearrowleft$ and $\blacktriangleleft$ denote, respectively, the insertion---after filtering out linear dependencies---of the approximation property targets (\cref{sssec:ApproximationTargets}) and the construction of the PV traces (\cref{sssec:PVtraces}).
-Vertical arrows denote boundary extensions from lower-dimensional entities to higher-dimensional ones, while horizontal arrows denote cross-space extensions necessary to ensure the exactness property \eqref{eq:Hexact}.
-The label next to each arrow represent the local PDE that is solved to compute the extension (cf. \cref{sssec:extension}).

-Given a finer level hierarchy, the construction of the coarse level sequence starts from the trace spaces on the main diagonal of the diagram and moves towards the bottom left corner of the diagram using the boundary and cross-space extension operators.
-Particularly, for any $i \in [1,4]$ and any sensible coarse entity $X$, coarse basis functions (or traces thereof) on $X$ are obtained, either from given targets or via local computational procedures like the extensions below, as vectors in $\cV^h(D_{X,i} \where X)$ on the respective finer dofs, thus building the coarse $\cV^H(D_{X,i} \where X)$ by producing its basis and the corresponding coarse $\cV^H(D_{X,i} \where X)$-dofs associated with $X$.